tonywongthw/Melbourne-Liveability/README.md

 Set Up Front End under node environment:
 1. cd to "frontend" folder
 2. run "npm install"
-3. run "npm start", then a web page will pop out.
+3. run "npm start", then a web page will pop out

 # Remarks
-This repository also contains the original DB after harvesting tweets.
 The following additional folders are also available for exploration

 - Ansible : Scripts to set up kubernets and deploy the web application on cloud
 - Twitter-harvester : Scripts to harvets tweets using Twitter API